 - A child is twice as likely to receive the counseling needed to treat serious issues due to abuse and neglect with a CASA advocating on their behalf.

 - Children spend an average of 28 months in the foster care system.
 With a CASA advocate overseeing the process, the time can be reduced by 8 months.

-- Oregon tax payers spent $26,600 per child per year in foster care.
+- Oregon tax payers spend $26,600 per child per year in foster care.
 With the help of a CASA, the child moves quickly through the system reducing the tax payers’ cost per child by $17,736.

 - CASA volunteers dedicate approximately 108,240 hours a year filling a critical need for a child in an overburdened court system.
 These hours are valued at $2.22 million which is the equivalent of 52 full-time employees.

 - Cases with a CASA are more likely to be permanently closed by finding a safe and permanent home so children do not re-enter the system.

 - 1,033 children who were abused or neglected received a CASA

 - 472 CASAs advocated on behalf of these children.

 - 1,074 children who were abused or neglected received a CASA

 - 473 CASAs advocated on behalf of these children.